 Guided day and overnight trips to the island can be organised through tour operators registered with National Parks and Wildlife service.
 This includes an overnight stay in the old lighthouse keepers quarters.
 Landing on the island without a licensed operator is prohibited.

 It is also possible to become involved in a number of volunteer conservation and wildlife projects.
 The more adventurous tourists can enjoy snorkelling with the seals.

 Fishing and whale watching

 Montague Island is a fisherman’s paradise.
-Fishing charter operators and private vessels head to the Island each day for a catch of kingfish and flathead just to name a few or for deep sea game fishing.
+Fishing charter operators and private vessels head to the Island each day for a day’s fishing.